 Phyllis Davis AM

-ACORN is proud and delighted to announce that Phyllis Davis RN of NSW was recently awarded the Order of Australia.
+ACORN is proud and delighted that Phyllis Davis RN of NSW was awarded the Order of Australia in 2018.
 Phyllis, who is currently the nurse manager of the Randwick Campus operating suites at the Prince of Wales Hospital, the Sydney Children’s Hospital and the Royal Hospital for Women New South Wales, is a committed perioperative nurse dedicated to helping others become active within their profession.
 Her willingness to give guidance to other nurses, her kind manner and her commitment to fairness and equity are widely appreciated.
 We congratulate Phyllis for this award in recognition of her work and thank her for the enormous contribution she has made to perioperative nursing at state, national and international level.

 Phyllis has been very generous in contributing her time to professional perioperative nursing organisations, including New South Wales Operating Theatre Association (NSW OTA), ACORN, International Federation of Perioperative Nurses (IFPN), Friends of African Nursing (FOaN), Perioperative Project in the Pacific Nursing Group (PPPNG) and Asian Perioperative Nurses Association (ASIORNA), over the past twenty-five years or more.
 A life-member of NSW OTA since 2012, she is currently an active member of NSW OTA where she has held the roles of conference convenor, zone coordinator, vice-president and president.
 Phyllis currently represents perioperative nurses on the Surgical Services Taskforce, a high-level NSW Health Department committee where she advises on operating theatre policies, and is still active in the review of operating suites in New South Wales, Queensland and Tasmania.